wjakelee/expresso-API-project/README.md

 # Expresso

 This is a capstone project, I am building all of the routing and database logic for an internal tool for a coffee shop called Expresso.
 My progress is saved throughout this repository.
+To create this project yourself, follow the steps listed below.

 ## Project Overview and Guidlines